DoloremIpsumIV/HydroAlert/README.md

     import dht
     import machine
     DEVICE_LABEL = "name for your device"
-    VARIABLE_LABEL = "variable name that you name in Ubidots"
+    VARIABLE_LABEL = "variable name that you choose in Ubidots"
     ```

      `network`, `urequests`, `keys`, `time`, `dht`, and `machine` are imported to manage network connections, HTTP requests, store WiFi credentials, handle timing, interact with the DHT11 sensor, and control GPIO pins respectively.
 The keys library is a seperate file that contains private information `keys.py`, the format is like this, you will need to switch it out for your own network SSID and so on: